Caitlin-Goodger/ENGR302MonteCarlo/architecture_design/architecture-design.md

 ### 4.5 Scenarios
 ...

-## 5. Development Schedule
+## 5.1 Development Schedule

 _For each subsection, make clear what (if anything) has changed from the requirements document._ If unchanged, these sections should be copied over from the requirements document, not simply cross-referenced.

 Schedules must be justified and supported by evidences; they must be either direct client requirements or direct consequences of client requirements.
 If the requirements document did not contain justifications or supporting evidences, then both must be provided here.

-### 5.1 Schedule

-Identify dates for key project deliverables:
+Identifed dates for key project deliverables:

 **Architectural prototype**
-The architectural prototype will be comeplete by 4 June 2020.
+The architectural prototype will be comeplete by 18 June 2020.

 **Minimum viable product**
 The minimum viable product as defined in part 1.3.2 of this document will be completed by 4 June 2020.

 **Further releases**
-Further releases will occur up until the final prototype release, scheduled for the 29 June 2020.
+Further releases will occur up until the final prototype release, scheduled for the 1 October 2020.

+**Changes to these dates**
+These dates have not been changed from the project requirement document.

 ### 5.2 Budget and Procurement